It’s a free fan-produced game aid! Download The GURPSICLE (GURPS In a Concise Limited Edition cheat sheet) v. 1 for GURPS 4th Edition:

 How To Use It

-Like any fan of an esoteric hobby, I am 100% committed to growing the player base.
+Like many fans of esoteric hobbies, I am 100% committed to growing the player base.
 That means in my games from one-quarter to half of the players have never played a tabletop RPG before.

 I find GURPS is a fantastic system for first-time players, as long as the GM is experienced.
 This isn’t the GURPS reputation among RPGers.
 But I think the lack of a noob-friendly reputation is wrong!